Daniel Godines

 Phd Student

-Fascinated by the novel computational techniques that are making big data astronomy possible, I have applied machine learning to detect rare transients and objects of interest, including microlensing events and Lyman-alpha blobs.
+Fascinated by the novel computational techniques that are making big data astronomy possible, I have applied machine learning to detect astrophysical transients and other rare astronomical objects, including microlensing events and Lyman-alpha blobs.
+All of my projects are under a General Pubic License, and can be found on my GitHub.

 Machine Learning Tutorials